Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 # Azure Attestation client library for Python

 The Microsoft Azure Attestation (MAA) service is a unified solution for remotely verifying the trustworthiness of a platform and integrity of the binaries running inside it.
-The service supports attestation of the platforms backed by Trusted Platform Modules (TPMs) alongside the ability to attest to the state of Trusted Execution Environments (TEEs) such as Intel® Software Guard Extensions (SGX) enclaves and Virtualization-based Security (VBS) enclaves.
+The service supports attestation of the platforms backed by Trusted Platform Modules (TPMs) alongside the ability to attest to the state of Trusted Execution Environments (TEEs) such as Intel(tm) Software Guard Extensions (SGX) enclaves and Virtualization-based Security (VBS) enclaves.

 Attestation is a process for demonstrating that software binaries were properly instantiated on a trusted platform.
 Remote relying parties can then gain confidence that only such intended software is running on trusted hardware.
 Azure Attestation is a unified customer-facing service and framework for attestation.